 Nibs and string tables are the file-types most often found here.
 One thing is slightly confusing: In XCode, localised files are lifted out of the lproj file and displayed separately.
 For instance, MainMenu.xib and InfoPlist.strings are both inside English.lproj if you look in the folders on disk, but XCode shows them at the top level alongside everything else, and each language its localised into is listed as a child of the resource, not the other way round as on disk.

 Incidentally, InfoPlist.strings just localises the human-readable strings from Info.plist so that your product name, copyright notice, etc get localised.
-Although not everyone things this is a good idea.
+Although not everyone thinks this is a good idea.

 There are a lot of these in Cocoa.
 You'll make some yourself, and use others off-the-shelf (those will get an article of their own).